Seventh son of a seventh son: United States

 According to Edward Augustus Kendall in Travels through the Northern Parts of the United States, in the year 1807–1808, while he visited the Newgate copper mine and prison, he met an innkeeper who told him that "there was to be found in the surrounding hills, a black stone, of a certain species, through which a seventh son of a seventh son, born in the month of February, with a caul on his head, can discern everything that lies in the depths and interior of the globe."
 The author speculated that the importance of mining to the community gave rise to the localized belief.

 Modern cultural interpretations

 In recent years, the legend of the seventh son of a seventh son has continued to attract cultural interest, with articles noting its persistence in Irish healing folklore into the late 20th century and its influence in fiction and music, such as Iron Maiden's Seventh Son of a Seventh Son concept album and Willie Dixon's blues song "The Seventh Son".

 The title character of the Septimus Heap children's fantasy novel series is the seventh son of a seventh son, which gives him extraordinary magical powers.

+The DC Comics hero Johnny Thunder is the seventh son of a seventh son, which accounts for his mystical connection to the Thunderbolt genie.